Chris McGeorge: Coaching career

 In 2001 Chris and his wife Sonia McGeorge began their coaching careers.

 The pair work as a team and are based in Loughborough.

-Chris and Sonia coach/support notable endurance athletes including Charlotte Moore (runner), Matthew Stonier, Luke Nuttall, Izzy Fry and Ben Pattison.
+Chris and Sonia coach/support notable endurance athletes including Charlotte Moore, Matthew Stonier, Luke Nuttall, Izzy Fry and Ben Pattison.

 In 2022 Chris and Sonia's coaching work was recognised by England Athletics as they were presented with the Dave Sunderland Coaching Award.